-The interest rate on the outstanding term loan balance of \$159.4 million is set for the quarter ending March 31, 2011 at 1.05%, which is based on LIBOR + 0.75%.
-As of December 31, 2010, the fair value of the debt approximated the recorded value.
+The interest rate on the outstanding term loan balance of \$127.6 million is set for the quarter ending March 31, 2012 at 1.33%, which is based on LIBOR + 0.75%.
+The required future principal payments on the Company's term loan as of December 31, 2011 are scheduled as follows:

 The credit agreement includes covenants related to the consolidated leverage ratio and the consolidated fixed charge coverage ratio, as well as certain restrictions on additional investments and indebtedness.
-As of December 31, 2010, the Company is in compliance with all financial covenants as stated in the credit agreement.
+As of December 31, 2011, the Company is in compliance with all financial covenants as stated in the credit agreement.